rtrelease/Jetson-Symbolics-Neuromorphics/Arduino2.md

 ##### *This shows the* apt-installed *Orin loading and running the standard Arduino Blink example:*
 ![image](https://user-images.githubusercontent.com/71346897/211949994-44ac7020-c0b0-4852-8e20-7837a2a7ff54.jpeg)

-It sure looked and worked like the *good old Arduino* Java/C++ 1.n IDE I had used for nearly 20 years on Macs for a variety of projects, even though it was a newer 2.0 series program (supposedly) completely rewritten in TypeScript/Javascript...
+It sure looked and worked like the *good old Arduino* Java/C++ 1.n IDE I had also used for nearly 20 years on Macs for a variety of projects, even though it was a newer 2.0 series program (supposedly) completely rewritten in TypeScript/Javascript...

 *Everything looked fine for programming an advanced version of an [analog computer hybrid interface](https://github.com/anabrid/hardware/tree/main/the-analog-thing/arduino_2650_hybrid_controller)*, **until I tried to add new MCU hardware libraries via URL as required for earlier projects.** Only a basic list of standard Arduinos, including the Mega 2560, was available through the Boards Menu item.